trcameron/FPML/README.md

 ![alt text](tests/figures/methods.png?raw=true)

-As can be seen from the graph above, all three modifications are comparable until degree 10240 where Seq.
-Lag. has a large spike.
-What is occurring
+As can be seen from the graph above, all three modifications are comparable until the last two degrees tested.
+In these cases Seq.
+Lag. is failing to meet the stopping criterion for each root, so the backward error and condition are never recorded

 all three modifications are comparable with respect to both time and accuracy.
 However, a careful eye will note that the time elapsed for Seq.
 Lag. is growing faster than the other methods.
 Indeed, the Seq.
 Lag. algorithm requires an increasing number of iterations as the degree of the polynomial grows.
 This combined Seq.
 Lag. not being parallelizable is our motivation for using the Con.
 Lag. modification.
 ### Convergence